kellysmith1008/Refresh/CI_Contract_Requirements.md

 ### 💡 Feedback
 __Answer__: Focus only on your assigned task

-- You may complete your task—but risk missing the bigger picture
+- Incorrect: You may complete your task, but risk missing the bigger picture

 __Answer__: Ask where contract requirements are tracked

--  ✅ Understanding where requirements live helps you connect your work to deliverables
+-  ✅ Correct!
+Understanding where requirements live helps you connect your work to deliverables

 __Answer__: Wait until someone tells you what’s needed

-- This can lead to missed expectations or delays
+- Incorrect: This can lead to missed expectations or delays

 ## Key Artifacts You’ll Encounter